Back to top

 Read self-help books

-The best self-help books are often based on the same principles as counselling, so you may find they help.
+Self-help books are often based on the same principles as counselling, so you may find these helpful.
 But it’s worth remembering that these books can vary in quality.
-Try to get recommendations from someone you trust, such as a health professional.
-Another option is Reading Well, which is a website supported by charities and professional bodies that gives self-help book recommendations.
+Try to get recommendations from someone you trust, such as a healthcare professional.
+Another option is the website Reading Well, which is supported by charities and professional bodies and gives self-help book recommendations.

 Talk to friends or relatives